What should students consider when choosing a student accommodation size?

 As aforementioned, university halls tend to be populated by international and first-year students.
 University accommodation will include a private room and communal areas to be shared with flatmates.

-Studio – This is typically the largest room size available in university halls of residence.
-The self-contained room usually features a larger bed, living area, kitchenette, and en suite bathroom.
+● Studio – This is typically the largest room size available in university halls of residence.
+The self-contained room usually features a larger bed, a living area, a kitchenette, and an ensuite bathroom.

 Find out more about the differences between private student accommodation and university halls with our expert guide here.